TheOdinProject/rails_course/rails_programming/apis_mailers_advanced_topics/project_final.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 * For another take on this, here's a [gem-laden Facebook clone](https://github.com/vysakh0/railsbook).
+* For an alternative to using AWS S3 for image storage take a look at this [cloudinary](https://github.com/GoGoCarl/paperclip-cloudinary)